ebouda33/trello-backlogs-aggregator/README.md

 trello.boards.pattern=^Backlog[A-Za-z0-9/é'èêàôù _()\\-]*  #To analyse all boards which name starts with 'Backlog'

-trello.column.allowed=Ideas, Writing in progress, User stories ready, To do, In progress, Done in sprint, Q&A, Ready To production, Done in production trello.column.sprint=To do, In progress, Done in sprint trello.column.readytodeliver=Ready To production
+trello.column.allowed=Ideas, Writing in progress, User stories ready, To do, In progress, Done in sprint, Q&A, Ready To production, Done in production,0.2.0,0.1.0,0.0.2,0.0.1 trello.column.sprint=To do, In progress, Done in sprint trello.column.readytodeliver=Ready To production trello.column.delivered.all=Done in production,0.2.0,0.1.0,0.0.2,0.0.1 trello.column.delivered.total=Done in production

 batch.frequency=0 * * * * *
 ```